-What is your favorite food?
-Have you ever said, "I'm SO hungry, I could eat . . . a whole pizza?" or ". . . an entire pot of spaghetti?" or ". . . a whole carton of ice cream?"
-Think about being superhungry and what you would want to eat.
-We are going to play a game.
+Have you ever said, I'm SO hungry, I could eat a whole pizza, an entire pot of spaghetti, or a whole carton of ice cream?
+Think about what you would want to eat if you were really hungry.
 When the music plays, pass the plate around the circle.
-When the music stops, whoever has the plate must say "I'm so hungry, I could eat " and name their favorite food.
+When the music stops, whoever has the plate must say, "I'm so hungry, I could eat a (blank)."
+Fill in the blank with the name of your favorite food.

-- 4. Play several rounds of the game.
-Try to give all students a chance to finish the sentence with their favorite food. - 5.
-Transition to the Bible lesson.
+- 4. Play several rounds.
+Give all students a chance to finish the sentence. - 5.
+Clean up and transition to the Bible lesson.

-In our lesson today, we are going to learn about a time when Jesus was very hungry.
+Today, we will learn about a time when Jesus was very hungry.
 He had not eaten any food for forty days!
 How hungry would you be with no food for forty days?
 Yes, terribly hungry.
-And just when Jesus was tired and hungry, along came His enemy, Satan, to tempt Him!
+And just when Jesus was tired and hungry, along came Satan to tempt Jesus to sin.
 What do you think happened?
-Do you think Satan could get Jesus to sin?
 Let's go to Bible time and find out.